 The Compensation Committee, established in October 1997, carries out the overall responsibility of the Board relating to executive compensation, evaluation, and development.
 The Compensation Committee has the authority to, among other things, (i) review and approve the corporate goals and objectives with respect to the compensation of our Chief Executive Officer and set the Chief Executive Officer's annual compensation, including salary, bonus, incentive compensation, and equity compensation; (ii) review and approve the evaluation process and compensation structure for our officers and approve their annual compensation, including salary, bonus, incentive compensation, and equity compensation, and any special or supplemental benefits; (iii) review and administer our company's incentive and equity compensation plans and recommend changes in such plans to the Board as needed; and (iv) evaluate and make recommendations to the Board concerning the compensation for directors, including if applicable, equity-based compensation.
 Each of the members of the Compensation Committee is an independent director in accordance with NASDAQ listing rules.
-The Compensation Committee, which held five meetings in 2011, is currently composed of Mr. Beasley (Chairperson), Mr. Barr, Mr. Larkin, and Mr. Sykes.
-Although the Compensation Committee may delegate authority to subcommittees to fulfill its responsibilities when appropriate, no such authority was delegated during 2011.
+The Compensation Committee, which held four meetings in 2012, is currently composed of Mr. Beasley (Chairperson), Mr. Barr, and Mr. Sykes.
+Although the Compensation Committee may delegate authority to subcommittees to fulfill its responsibilities when appropriate, no such authority was delegated during 2012.

-In 2011, the Compensation Committee utilized the 2009-2010 National Association of Corporate Directors ("NACD") Director Compensation Report to review and establish our company's 2011 director compensation.
+In 2012, the Compensation Committee utilized the 2009-2010 National Association of Corporate Directors ("NACD") Director Compensation Report to review and establish our company's 2012 director compensation.
 The NACD report served as a market check to ensure that our director compensation was commensurate with director compensation at companies of similar industry and geographic region.
-The Compensation Committee did not engage an outside compensation consultant and did not consult with any executive officer in setting 2011 director compensation.
-In setting 2011 executive compensation, the Compensation Committee did not engage an outside compensation consultant but conducted its own review of market conditions and industry compensation practices among similarly situated companies.
-The Compensation Committee received input from the Chief Executive Officer in setting base salaries for executive officers and input from the Chief Executive Officer and Chief Financial Officer regarding a structure for the company's Corporate Incentive Plan for 2011 and potential payout amounts under the Charles & Colvard, Ltd. Corporate Incentive Plan (the "CIP") for executive officers as well as other company employees.
+The Compensation Committee did not engage an outside compensation consultant to assist in setting 2012 director compensation and did not consult with any executive officer in setting 2012 director compensation.
+In setting 2012 executive compensation, the Compensation Committee did not engage an outside compensation consultant but conducted its own review of market conditions and industry compensation practices among similarly situated companies.
+The Compensation Committee received input from the Chief Executive Officer in setting base salaries for executive officers and input from the Chief Executive Officer and Chief Financial Officer regarding a structure and potential payout amounts under the Charles & Colvard, Ltd. Corporate Incentive Plan (the "CIP") for executive officers as well as other company employees.
+During 2012, the Compensation Committee engaged Foster Thomas, Inc. ("Foster Thomas") to provide a comprehensive executive compensation analysis for our named executive officers in order to assist the Compensation Committee in structuring the 2013 compensation program and to provide guidance on future director compensation.
+Foster Thomas was also engaged to provide recommendations for 2013 performance metrics under the CIP.